ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 ### Into

-Welcome to the Developer Docs. this document will be split into 2 portions.
+Welcome to the Developer Docs.
+This document will be split into 2 portions.

-1: documentation for **AYON** developers that want to use the resolver but dont want to work on the source code. it will outline all the things the resolver offers and how you can control them.\
+1: documentation for **AYON** developers that want to use the resolver but don't want to work on the source code. it will outline all the things the resolver offers and how you can control them.\
-2: the **Resolver Developer** part. this portion will talk about what we use for the resolver how we use it and
+2: the **Resolver Developer** part.
+Lets take a look at what tools and library's we use and how we use them.

 ## AyonDev Documentation

 ### Pythonic Usage via USD

 first of all. if you setup the resolver via the AyonUsd addon usd will automatically use it as the default resolver meaning every time you call a resolver AyonUsdResolver will be used.

 but you have a bit more fine grain controle if you want to.